🏋️ The Lifter's Supplement Encyclopedia

 #SubstanceTierDoseHow It Works / BenefitsNegatives / Side EffectsKey Evidence & Notes

 30Omega-3 (EPA/DHA Fish Oil)S2–3g EPA+DHA dailyAnti-inflammatory via resolvins, protectins, maresins. ↓IL-6, TNF-α, CRP. ↓DOMS.
 May ↑MPS with RT.
 CVD, brain, eye, joint, longevity benefits.
 [31]Fishy burps.
 Blood thinning >3g/day.
 May ↑LDL.
 Quality varies — use IFOS-tested.
 Rancid oil harmful.
-[31]Benefits nearly every system.
+[31]ISSN 2025 Position Stand (Jäger et al., JISSN 22:2441775, PMID 39810703): athletes at higher insufficiency risk; EPA+DHA enhance endurance + CV function; muscle hypertrophy benefit in young trained adults is inconsistent; with RT may improve strength dose/duration-dependently; reduces soreness; possible neuroprotection from repeated head impacts.
 Higher EPA = anti-inflammatory; higher DHA = brain/eyes.
 Min 8 weeks for full effect.
 [31]

 32Vitamin CA500–1,000 mg/day; 50mg pre-exercise with collagenEssential cofactor for collagen synthesis.
 Potent antioxidant.
 Supports immune function.
 Critical for tendon/ligament repair.
 [32]⚠️ Mega-dosing (>2g/day) may impair training adaptations (blunts ROS signaling).
 GI.
 Kidney stone risk (oxalate).
 [32]Moderate doses (250–500mg) support recovery.
 High doses (>1g) post-exercise may interfere with adaptation.
 500mg/day + 50mg with collagen pre-exercise.
 [32]